Image source:

 CDC Plans

-Looking ahead, the CDC plans to continue its focus on infectious disease prevention, chronic disease control, injury prevention, and ongoing worldwide health security challenges.
-The organization also aims to enhance its data analytics capabilities and public health infrastructure to better respond to emerging health threats.
+Looking forward, the CDC seeks to maintain its focus on areas such as infectious disease prevention, chronic disease management, injury prevention, and addressing global health security challenges.
+Enhancements in data analytics capabilities and public health infrastructure are also part of the CDC's strategy to effectively respond to new and emerging health threats.

 References